Ze-sys/free_book_downloaders/README.md

 The script "download_springer"  downloads over 350 pdf books directly into path ~/Download/Springer_Books/ on a Linux machine.
 It should work fine on a windows machine with minor adjustments.
 However, there are probably easier alternatives for windows users.

 The first task here was consturcting a downloadable url from doi's in this spreadsheet https://resource-cms.springernature.com/springer-cms/rest/v1/content/17858272/data/.
-After that step, I tested two ways of downloading the books: (a) Perl's own getstore  and  (b) the system's curl.
+When you click on this link it downloads a spreadsheet named "Free+English+textbooks.xlsx".
+I tested two ways of downloading the books: (a) Perl's own getstore  and  (b) the system's curl.

 As expected, getstore is much faster.
 However, neither option tends to download all books.
 This could be due to timeout setting that I do not intend to work on soon due to other time commitments.